I seek new ways to help

 FIELDWORK | MODELLING | CITIZEN SCIENCE

-My approach is multi-disciplinary - I use a combination of methods that range from designing field studies to formulating models, and engaging key stakeholders through citizen science and outreach initiatives, such as my Yukon Winter Tick Monitoring Project.
+My approach is multi-disciplinary - I use a combination of methods that range from designing field studies to formulating models, and engaging key stakeholders through citizen science and outreach initiatives.
+My PhD research focused on understanding the spread and impact of the winter tick parasite on moose and caribou, in the Yukon, and included fieldwork, data integration, statistical analysis, and public engagement (Yukon Winter Tick Monitoring Project).
 During my Masters, I used novel expert elicitation methods to inform and model the potential spread of aquatic invasive species in the Great Lakes.

 I am also interested in how science can better inform policy, particularly in terms of conservation and wildlife management with respect to species recovery planning and mitigation of invasive species.